racklet/kicad-rs/README.md

 ### Classifier

+The classifier is used for classifying components into groups, e.g. all components with a `symbolName: C_Small` or `footprintLibrary: Capacitor_SMD` shall belong to the class `capacitor`.
+And for example, `capacitor`s with a `Value` (i.e. capacitance) less than `100nF` shall be also belong to the class `small_capacitor`.
+These rules are written using [CUE] in the `#Classifiers` sub-object (see `testdata/test.cue` for an example).

+Further, after classification, one can apply policy, that is, a set of rules, on components belonging to a given class.
+For example, you might want to enforce the tolerance of all your resistors to be less than 5%, or to enforce a temperature rating attribute for all your capacitors.
+These rules are written using [CUE] in the `#Policy` sub-object (see `testdata/test.cue` for an example).

 > **Important**: Before you use the classifier, make sure to [install CUE].
 > If you have Go installed, run:
 >